Al-Muwaffaq: Relations with the Tulunids

 At the same time, al-Muwaffaq also had to confront the challenge posed by the ambitious governor of Egypt, Ahmad ibn Tulun.
-The son of a Turkish slave, Ibn Tulun had been the province's governor since the reign of al-Mu'tazz, and expanded his power further in 871, when he expelled the caliphal fiscal agent and assumed direct control of Egypt's revenue, which he used to create an army of ghilman of his own.
-Preoccupied with the more immediate threats of the Saffarids and the Zanj rebels, as well as with keeping in check the Turkish troops and managing the internal tensions of the caliphal government, al-Muwaffaq was unable to react.
+The son of a Turkic slave, Ibn Tulun had been the province's governor since the reign of al-Mu'tazz, and expanded his power further in 871, when he expelled the caliphal fiscal agent and assumed direct control of Egypt's revenue, which he used to create an army of ghilman of his own.
+Preoccupied with the more immediate threats of the Saffarids and the Zanj rebels, as well as with keeping in check the Turkic troops and managing the internal tensions of the caliphal government, al-Muwaffaq was unable to react.
 This gave Ibn Tulun the necessary time to consolidate his own position in Egypt.

 Open conflict between Ibn Tulun and al-Muwaffaq broke out in 875/6, on the occasion of a large remittance of revenue to the central government.
 Counting on the rivalry between the Caliph and his over-mighty brother to maintain his own position, Ibn Tulun forwarded a larger share of the taxes to al-Mu'tamid (2.2 million gold dinars) instead of al-Muwaffaq (1.2 million dinars).
 Al-Muwaffaq, who in his fight against the Zanj considered himself entitled to the major share of the provincial revenues, was angered by this, and by the implied machinations between Ibn Tulun and his brother.
 Al-Muwaffaq sought someone to replace Ibn Tulun, but all the officials in Baghdad had been bought off by the governor of Egypt, and refused.
 Al-Muwaffaq sent a letter to the Egyptian ruler demanding his resignation, which the latter predictably refused.
 Both sides geared for war.
 Al-Muwaffaq nominated Musa ibn Bugha as governor of Egypt and sent him with troops to Syria.
 Due to a combination of lack of pay and supplies for the troops, and the fear generated by Ibn Tulun's army, Musa never got further than Raqqa.
 After ten months of inaction and a rebellion by his troops, Musa returned to Iraq, without having achieved anything.
 In a public gesture of support for al-Mu'tamid and opposition to al-Muwaffaq, Ibn Tulun assumed the title of 'Servant of the Commander of the Faithful' (mawla amir al-mu'minin) in 878.